-Rail Freight Corridor North Sea - Mediterranean Specificities IM Cancellation fees and deadlines ProRail As regards train paths for freight transport and other transport that are requested and allocated as part of the 2019 timetable request, and which are subsequently cancelled at least 30 days before the first running day of the timetable, ProRail will levy a reserve charge in the form of a malus of $\in$ 10 per path cancelled.
+Rail Freight Corridor North Sea - Mediterranean Specificities IM Cancellation fees and deadlines Pro Rail As regards train paths for freight transport and other transport that are requested and allocated as part of the 2019 timetable request, and which are subsequently cancelled at least 30 days before the first running day of the timetable, ProRail will levy a reserve charge in the form of a malus of € 10 per path cancelled.
 This amount is remitted if the railway undertaking cancels less than 20% of its allocated paths via the first timetable update during the timetable allocation process.
-INFR/ABEL For all cancellations, irrelevant of the date, the administration fee will be charged.
-Right On Track Depending on the moment of cancellation a % of the track access charges has to be paid additionally &gt; 60 days Between 31 days and 60 days Between 24 h and 30 days &lt; 24 h 0% 15% 30% 100% NetworkRail • Cancellations up to one day before train run are free of charge.
-Cancellations occurring en-route on the day of operation which impact other Train Operators services will be charged in accordance with the agreed performance regime.
-RESEAU • With the system of reciprocal incentives in operation since 2015, cancellation fees applies for a list of train paths composed of train-paths allocated at the issue of the timetable in September A-1, when their cancellation (or modification) arises 2 months before the running day for freight transport and 4 months before for the passengers transport, with increasing fees when you get closer to the running day (M-2 / J-21 / J-9 / J-1).
-SBB CFF FFS Cancellations 61 or more days before the day of operation Cancellations 31-60 days before the day of operation Cancellations between 30 days before and 5 days before the day of 20% 50% 70% operation Cancellations between 4 days before and &gt; 24 h before train run Cancellations after 24h before train run Cancellation after departure of the train On congested lines, special rules apply.
-See withdrawal 100% of Reservation Fees - however a cancelled train may be re-planned within a reasonable timeframe [1-2 weeks] without requirement to pay again the Reservation Fee.
-For all cancellations, irrelevant of the date, the administration fee will be charged.
-If cancellation is notified at least 30 calendar days before the scheduled traveling date, no penalty will be due and only the amount covering the administrative costs will be acquired by Fonds du Rail.
+INFR/ABEL Right On Track In the event of relinquishment, the amount to be paid for the path (except the administrative costs) not used will be calculated as follows: • > 60 days • Between 31 days and 60 days • Between 24 h and 30 days • < 24 h 0%15%30%100% NetworkRail Cancellations up to one day before train charge.
+Cancellations occurring en-rou operation which impact other Train Operation which impact other Train Operation will be charged in accordance with the performance regime. te on the day of erators services RESEAU A system of reciprocal incentive (IR) is 2015 and is described in §6.3 of the Ne A penalty is due when a path is cancell freight RUs 2 months before the runnin IM 4 months before the running day, wi when you get closer to the running day etwork Statement. ed or modified by g day and by the ith increasing fees SBB CFF FFS Trasse ch Constitution Trasse ch Tr Cancellations 61 or more days before the day of operation Cancellations 31-60 days before the day of operation Cancellations between 30 days before and 24h before the train run Cancellations after 24h before train run Cancellation after departure of the train On congested lines, special rules apply.
+See withdrawal 50%80% • 100% of Reservation Fees - however a a cancelled train may be re-planned within a reasonable timeframe [1-2 weeks] without requirement to pay again the Reservation Fee.
+For all cancellations, irrelevant of the date, the administration fee will be charged. ∜ ACF If cancellation is notified at least 30 calendar days before the scheduled traveling date, no penalty will be due and only the amount covering the administrative costs will be acquired by Fonds du Rail.
 If cancellation is notified less than 30 calendar days but more than three days before the scheduled date of travel the following penalty will be applied: 12.5 % of the tax for the use of infrastructure for the relevant path.
 For less than three (3), it is 25% of the tax, and if not notified at all, 37.5% of the tax will be charged.